-What options come to mind when you picture your trip to Antarctica?
-How is the best Way to get to Antarctica?
+What options come to your mind when picturing your trip to Antarctica?
+How is the best way to get to Antarctica?

 They may not be as fast or luxurious as the larger vessels and you won’t find casinos or themed dining on board.
 But they all provide reasonable levels of comfort and are much more likely to have ice-hardened hulls and a captain and crew with specialist knowledge of polar regions.
 Most have expert naturalists and polar historians on board, who give talks and lead frequent shore trips and Zodiac dinghy tours (weather permitting).
 This is when you get a real feel for the landscape and can see (and photograph) the wildlife close up.

 Larger ships with more than 500 passengers are not allowed to land passengers in Antarctic waters so you can only view the landscape from the ship.
 While this might be a sensible option for anyone with restricted mobility, who would have difficulty getting into and out of a Zodiac dinghy, it does mean you miss the essence of this great ice wilderness.

 While most people find the daily shore excursions and Zodiac rides fulfilling enough, there are cruises that offer the option of kayaking, snowshoeing, mountaineering or cross-country skiing.
 And on some expeditions’ cruises passengers are given the opportunity to dive and snorkel.